 Where Can I Buy Water Kefir Grains?

-If you need to buy kefir grains, try checking in local health food stores, or buy them online.
-I’ve had better success with live, active kefir grains than with dehydrated kefir grains.
+If you need to buy grains, try checking in local health food stores, or buy them online.

 Do I Need Special Equipment?

-Other than the grains, the only “special” equipment you might want are pressure-resistant bottles for carbonating the water kefir.
+Other than the grains, the only “special” equipment you might want are pressure-resistant bottles for carbonating.

-You can use plastic soda bottles, reuse store-bought kombucha or water kefir bottles, or use pressure-resistant, swing-top bottles or growlers intended for brewing beer or other carbonated drinks.
-(I use bottles like these.)
-Avoid using decorative bottles to carbonate water kefir– they might explode.
+You can use plastic soda bottles, reuse store-bought kombucha bottles, or use pressure-resistant, swing-top bottles or growlers intended for brewing beer or other carbonated drinks.

 Don’t want to find the right bottles?
 You can also skip the carbonation phase.

-You might also want a funnel to help pour the water kefir into the bottles.
+You might also want a funnel to help pour the finished product into the bottles.

-Just like with kombucha, you can either add flavored juice or lemonade directly to your water kefir, or do a second fermentation with diced fruit and herbs.
+Just like with kombucha, you can either add flavored juice or lemonade directly, or do a second fermentation with diced fruit and herbs.

-Keep in mind that using juice will usually give you a sweeter water kefir, and fruit a slightly less sweet kefir.
+Keep in mind that using juice will usually give you a sweeter drink, and fruit a slightly less sweet kefir.

 - Fruit Juice: Add your favorite fruit juice when bottling